 Prerequisite: Introductory 1, 2 Intermediate 1 & 2

-Students must enrol in both afternoon classes and all modules are focussing on the SECOND PERIOD of the Apprenticeship Hairstyle Trade.
+Students must enroll in both afternoon classes and all modules are focusing on the SECOND PERIOD of the Apprenticeship Hairstyle Trade.
 These modules focus on hair texturizing and decolourization.
 All work in this level is customer service based.

 11 modules offered

 Prerequisite: Introductory 1, 2, Intermediate 1, 2, & Advance 1